Ambulance Emergency Response Optimization in Developing Countries: Demand for emergency transportation

-Figure~\ref{Err2} displays a box plot of the RMSE distribution across the $500$ repetitions for CNG transport ($\delta_w^C$).
-The median RMSE was $0.180$ and $0.181$ for the naive and weighted naive, respectively.
-The logistic regression model preformed the best with a median RMSE of $0.176$, corresponding to a $2.2$\% improvement over the naive approach and a $2.8\%$ improvement over the weighted naive approach.
-Both improvements were found to be statistically significant at $\alpha=0.05$ using the Wilcoxon signed-rank test.

-The logistic regression model with $\lambda=0.0068$ was selected as the best method and trained using all available data.
-Table~\ref{FeatureResults2} provides information regarding the non-zero regression coefficients from the final model.
-We observe an increase in both the number and diversity of the regression coefficients for predicting $\delta_w^C$ as compared to $\delta_w^A$.

-Although we focused on predicting the probability that a patient chooses an ambulance or CNG given that they require transportation to an ED (i.e., $\delta_w^M$, where $M=\{A,C\}$), our approach can can be readily adapted to focus on other modes of transportation, such as rickshaws or motorcycles.
+Although we focused on predicting the probability that a patient chooses an ambulance van or small ambulance, given that they require transportation to an ED, our approach can can be readily adapted to focus on other modes of transportation, such as private cars, rickshaws, or motorcycles.